Boiling Snow & Filtering Water in the Alpine

 1. Choose a Source

 Choosing your water source is the first step.
 Let’s say you are planning a trip on Mount Adams in June or you are preparing for some winter camping.
 The environment you step into may or may not have active running sources of water (like a river or lake), but it has snow that requires melting.
 In the event you have both running water and snow to choose from, it is probably best to get your water from the running source to remove the melting step and preserve fuel.
-Steer clear of the last bits of snow you see on the surface of the ground because it could be contaminated.
+Steer clear of the last bits of dirty or discolored snow you see on the surface of the ground because it could be contaminated.

 2. Filter Water

 Once you have picked a filtration spot, scoop water from this point with a reservoir or place your pump directly in the stream and begin filtering.
-My favorite method, the Guardian™ Pump Purifier, does a fast and efficient job of pumping water as well as filtering out viruses, bacteria, protozoa and other sediments with its internal military grade filtration system.
+My favorite method, the Guardian™ Purifier, does a fast and efficient job of pumping water as well as filtering out viruses, bacteria, protozoa and other sediments with its internal military grade filtration system.
 Moreover, each time you physically pump the filter it self-cleans so no filter cleaning or scrubbing is needed post-trip!

 Preparing Water in a Snowy Environment

 Getting potable water from snow requires a similar method, just with some extra steps and a few helpful tricks.
 The key steps here are selecting your water source, how to melt it, and filtering and sanitizing your water post-melting to make it potable.